GitPooter2000/SPORE-TF2-Animations---Demoman/README.md

-# SPORE-TF2-Animations---Demoman
+# SPORE TF2 Animations: Scout
-Ever wanted to see your crearure perform some of TF2 Taunts?
+## Ever wanted to see your creature perform some of TF2 Taunts?
 Now you can!

+### Try out these Scout's 36 animations: Conga, Kazotsky Kick, Mannrobics and more!